 You will find several tables with tolerable types fruits and vegetable in the download centre.

-How can I sweeten recipes when I have fructose intolerance?
+How can I sweeten recipes when I have fructose malabsorption?

 Instead of honey or sugar you can use rice syrup, Stevia or Glucose (Dextrose).
 You should not use any other syrup products!
 Household sugar can be tolerated in small amounts in most cases, because it is made up of the same amount of fructose and glucose (but this depends on the individual)!
 Those who do not have additional lactose intolerance can sweeten their foods with lactose, but this can cause a laxative effect!

-- Drink lots of sparkling water (soda water) with a high mineral content (alkaline is best) and tap water (in those places where it is safe to drink).
+Drink lots of water with a high mineral content (alkaline is best) and tap water (in those places where it is safe to drink).

-- Diet Sodas are normally tolerated well, but you shouldn't drink too much of it
+Diet Sodas are normally tolerated well, but you shouldn't drink too much of it; Test it yourself!